Shopping in Turkey

 • red pepper flakes;

-• expensive and rare spices saffron, coriander, cinnamon;
+• spices saffron, coriander, cinnamon;

 • Turmeric and thyme, plus nutmeg.